BL0CK-X/api-developer-program/README.md

 What if you could only focus on **the coding part** and still make money and preserve your IP?

 That's what the purpose of this is.
-You write the code, you compile it to a binary, and you upload it to your platform.
+You write the code, you compile it to a binary, and you upload it to our platform.

 We automatically create the documentation, manage user authentication, manage the payments, scale your code, and give you statistics of API usage so you can adjust accordingly.
 People already paying for our platform immediately have access to your functions, and then you make money every time a paying user calls your function.

 And we can't see your code because it's a binary file.

-And guess what?
-It's free to be a part of this program.
-You can only make money --- not lose.
+It's free to be a part of this program and add your functions. **You can't lose money.
+You can only make money.**

 ## The Mission